Line sheets can make or break wholesale relationships—and PLM software ensures you get them right every time.

 | Problem: | Solution: | Example: |

-| Cluttered visuals overwhelm buyers and obscure important details. | Use clean layouts and ample whitespace to highlight essential information. | A fashion brand reduced redundant imagery in its Line Sheets, making standout pieces easier to identify and improving buyer focus. |
+| Cluttered visuals with too many products per page obscure important details and tire buyers. | Use clean layouts with ample whitespace.
+Highlight 4-6 hero products per page to draw focus to your best-sellers. | A fashion brand reduced redundant imagery in its line sheets, making standout pieces easier to identify and improving buyer engagement by 35%. |

-Missing Essential Information |
+2. Missing Essential Product Information |

 ||